symfony/symfony-docs/testing.rst

     of form fields (e.g. ``select()`` and ``tick()``).
 For details, see the `Forms`_ section below.

-Now that you can easily navigate through an application, use assertions to test that it actually does what you expect it to.
+Now that you can navigate through an application, use assertions to test that it actually does what you expect it to.
 Use the Crawler to make assertions on the DOM::